What are the world's best Christmas markets?

 Now in its second year, Montreal's Grand Christmas Market takes its inspiration from Europe's biggest festive events.

-Running from December 2 to 24 on the specially pedestrianized Ste Catherine Street, 2016 sees the event triple in size, with 60 wooden houses plying their wares, from warming winter drinks to essential Christmas handicrafts.
+Running from December 2 to 24 on the pedestrian thoroughfare of Ste Catherine Street, 2016 sees the event triple in size, with 60 wooden houses plying their wares, from warming winter drinks to essential Christmas handicrafts.

 The market is especially good for kids, with an elves' workshop, Santa's sleigh and even an igloo.